titanous/heartbleeder/README.md

 [CVE-2014-0160](https://www.openssl.org/news/secadv_20140407.txt) aka
 [Heartbleed](http://heartbleed.com/).

-**WARNING**: This is very untested, and you should verify the results independently.
+**WARNING**: No guarantees are made about the accuracy of results, and you should verify them independently by checking your OpenSSL build.

 Pull requests welcome.

 ## Usage